drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 eliminate the influence of the early auditory response seen especially with consonant stimuli [e.g., in the temporal response functions in
 @DiLibertoEtAl2015].
 Second,
-rather than testing a specific phonemic contrast, the experiment\del{s}
-reported here address\add{es} all consonant phonemes of English (with one exception,
+rather than testing a specific phonemic contrast, the experiment reported here addresses all consonant phonemes of English (with one exception,
 \ipa{/ŋ/}, which never occurs word-initially in natural English speech).
-Finally, \add{this experiment assesses}\del{these experiments assess}
-the fit between neural recordings during speech perception and several different feature systems drawn directly from the phonological literature.
+Finally, this experiment assesses the fit between neural recordings during speech perception and several different feature systems drawn directly from the phonological literature.